-We have audited the accompanying financial statements of The Institute, Inc. (the Company) (a Wisconsin corporation), which comprises the balance sheets as of December 31, 2022 and 2021, and the related statements of operations, stockholders' equity, and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of The Institute, Inc. (a Wisconsin corporation), which comprises the balance sheet as of December 31, 2023, and the related statements of operations, stockholders' equity, and cash flows for the year then ended, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of The Institute, Inc., as of December 31, 2022 and 2021, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of The Institute, Inc., as of December 31, 2023, and the results of its operations and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.